Kompany ended an 11-year association with Manchester City in May after captaining the club to an unprecedented domestic treble in English football.

 First-team coach Simon Davies – formerly Manchester City's academy chief – will now lead Anderlecht from the sidelines, with Kompany functioning as captain.

 "As players and staff we're trying to find which players suit the system better than some.
-There's always going to be change, especially at the start," Davies told a news conference.
+There's always going to be change, especially at the start," Davies said.

 "We're trying a new project here.
 It's not going to happen overnight.
 This is a playing style that's new to the football club.